MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 - A set of presentations from past conferences.
 - Any of the datasets available in the [Azure Search sample data](https://github.com/Azure-Samples/azure-search-sample-data) repository.

-Be as resourceful as you can to create your data source and integrate it in your prompt flow.
-Try out the new prompt flow and submit prompts that could only be answered by the data set you chose!
+Be as resourceful as you can to create your data source and integrate it in a prompt flow or client app.
+Test your solution by submitting prompts that could only be answered by the data set you chose!

 ## Clean up